EI2030/Low-power-E-Paper-OS/README.md

 10,000 jobs created, followed by 15,000 jobs lost = net staff of -5000 jobs.
 Plus R&D is cut.
 So there goes the Intel [Claremont](https://bit-tech.net/reviews/tech/cpus/intel-solar-powered-cpu/1/).
 Have a datacenter?
 Intel has no problem selling you its Dynamic Voltage Frequency Scaling technology in orders above 10,000.
 Create a single core, x86 processor that can run on 5mW?
 Intel is not interested in your pocket change.

-_Do you have some outdated 1950's view of the future?_
---

-A PBS video on Futurism, aired April, 2024:https://www.pbs.org/video/beyond-the-now-ft4j2u/

-Ask yourself first: how many products you use and implicitly accept that are created from some previous inventor's idea of the future?
-Or, why are you still reading this?

 ------

 ------